Autopsy: 'Cop City' protester had hands raised when killed

 In a statement, the bureau said it’s preventing “inappropriate release of evidence” to preserve the investigation’s integrity.

+Paez Terán’s death and their dedication to opposing the training center has vaulted the “Stop Cop City” movement onto the national and international stage, with leftist activists from across the country holding vigils and prompting some to travel and join the protest movement that began in 2021.
+A few protests have turned violent, including earlier this month when more than 150 masked activists left a nearby music festival and stormed the proposed site of the training center, setting fire to construction equipment and throwing rocks at retreating law enforcement officers.

-Authorities have said officers fired on Paez Terán after the 26-year-old shot and seriously injured a state trooper while officers cleared activists from an Atlanta-area forest where officials plan to build a huge police and firefighter training center.
+Authorities have said officers fired on Paez Terán after the 26-year-old shot and seriously injured a state trooper while officers cleared activists from an Atlanta-area forest where officials plan to build the training center.
 The investigative bureau says it continues to back its initial assessment of what happened.

-Paez Terán had been camping in the forest for months to oppose building what activists call “Cop City.”
+Paez Terán had been camping in the forest for months to oppose building “Cop City.”
 Their family and friends have said the activist practiced non-violence and have accused authorities of state-sanctioned murder.

 The investigative bureau has said no body camera or dashcam footage of the shooting exists, and that ballistics evidence shows the injured trooper was shot with a bullet from a gun Paez Terán legally purchased in 2020.